jfcloutier/karma_system/design_notes/acting.md

 During the `act` phase, a CA:

-* Gives itself an intent and assigns it a priority
+* Gives itself an intent (to impact the most felt experience) and assigns it a priority
-  * but only if no intent is already experienced as progressing toward being executed
+  * but only if it has none already
 * Builds or reuses a plan for its intent and for each directive predicted by a parent as planned
   * One plan per goal
-  * As urgency dictates
+  * Plans are built as urgency dictates
-  * A plan with all directives observed as `planned` is a working plan, and the goal of the plan is experienced as `planned`
+  * A plan with all directives observed as `planned` or `executed` is a working plan, and the goal of the plan is experienced as `planned`
 * Executes the plan for its intent if its activation is experienced as `planned`
 * Executes the plan for a directive currently predicted as `executed` if the directive's activation is (experienced as) `planned`

 At the `assess` phase, a CA:

-* Determines if its intent is stale
+* Determines if its intent is stale or no longer the most urgent
   * If so, the CA abandons it and any plan for it
 * Determines if a plan for a directive is stale
-  * It is stale if no prediction about its goal being `planned` or `executed` was recently received (i.e no parent longer cares)
+  * It is stale if no prediction about its goal being `planned` or `executed` was recently received (i.e no parent apparently cares anymore)
 * Determines the success or failure of previously executed plans
   * Each built and executed by the CA is given a score (or its score is updated) from an assessment of its success, making it a more or less attractive affordance

 ### Scenarios

-There are two goal execution scenarios, one for the CA's intent and another for a received directive.
+There are two plan execution scenarios, one for the CA's intent and another for a received directive.
+Plan executions always originate from intents.

-#### Executing an intent
+#### Achieving an intent

 * A CA assigns itself a goal (its intent).
-* The CA experiences an activation of the intent as `relevant`
+* The CA immediately experiences an activation of the intent as `relevant`
-* The CA immediately works on building a plan for the intent (this may be in competition with planning for more urgent, received directives)
+* The CA works on building a plan for the intent (this may be in competition with planning for more urgent, received directives)
 * Once the intent activation is experienced as `planned` (a working plan exists for the goal)
-  * until all directives in the plan are observed as `executed` at least once or as uniformly `failed`
+  * until all directives in the plan are observed as `executed` at least once, or uniformly as `failed`
     * an `executed` activation experience is predicted for each directive in the plan
-  * the intent activation is then experienced as either `executed` (all directives executed) or `failed`
+  * once done, the intent activation is experienced as either `executed` (all directives executed) or `failed`

 #### Building a plan to achieve a goal